Topic: General Topics

 The Bonanza Community Help page (we use "Community Help page" collectively here to also include booth chat and email) are a place users visit to get answers to questions.

-But let's be honest: this is the Internet, folks, and keeping a community harmonious when you mix together thousands of people with completely disparate views and life styles is anything but inevitable.
+But let's be honest: this is the Internet, folks, and keeping a community harmonious when you mix together thousands of people with completely disparate views and lifestyles is anything but inevitable.
 Bonanza has, over time, developed a collection of systems that work together to keep our forums a place free of drama, bullying, negative attitudes, and general dreariness.
 When forum topics or posts fall into one of the aforementioned categories, it may be recategorized, deleted, or locked (we'll refer to these collectively as "being flagged").
-If the poster of the offending message has shown a negative pattern of behavior, they may have their forum priviledges revoked temporarily or permanently.
+If the poster of the offending message has shown a negative pattern of behavior, they may have their forum privileges revoked temporarily or permanently.

 You don't want to miss out on the action around these parts, do ya?
 Well pull up a seat and take a listen, youngster.
 I think we could teach you something about what is going to get your posts or topics flagged...